christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

 ###Define a network model

-Let's create first a very simple model with a single convolution composed of 3 convolutional neurons, with a kernel of size 5x5 and a stride of 1 :
+Let's create first a very simple model with a single convolution composed of 3 convolutional neurons, with kernel of size 5x5 and stride of 1 :

 ![simple network]({{ site.url }}/img/simple_network.png)

-This net will produce 3 output maps.
+This net will produce 3 output maps from an input map.

 The output map for a convolution given receptive field size has a dimension given by the following equation :